JuneAlSi/express-demo-crud/README.md

 # express-demo-crud
-An simple example how implement restful api in expressjs
+A simple example how implement restful api in expressjs